 Weight: 30 to 50 pounds

-Coat and Color: Thick, long and shaggy coat; beige, black, black and white, brown, chocolate and white, gray, gray and white, tricolor, and white.
+Coat Color: Beige, black, black and white, brown, chocolate and white, gray, gray and white, tricolor, and white.

 Characteristics of the Polish Lowland Sheepdog